subba5076/Pizza_Delivery_agent/README.md

 🎤 Voice Interaction
 Ensure your system has a microphone enabled.

-The app uses speech_recognition and pyttsx3 for speech-to-text and text-to-speech.
+The app uses speech_recognition and pyttsx3 for speech-to-text

 Voice recognition triggers via UI (e.g., mic button).